topwaye/klingon/README.md

 cards you play
 cards that you play

-klingon shows how our brains actually think to form sentences.
+klingon shows how our brains actually think to form sentences

 gcc main.c -o main